How to execute annual financial planning and forecasting in today’s environment has been saved

 - Excessive and resource-consuming manual iteration

-- Consider the impact that changes to the financial planning process will have on incentive compensation planning: Implementing the strategies above may have implications for how compensation will be tied to actual versus plan performance—a practice common across many organizations.
-As changes to the strategic planning and financial planning process are identified, it will be crucial for these changes to flow through to planning and executing incentive compensation as well.
+Consider the impact that changes to the financial planning process will have on incentive compensation planning: Implementing the strategies above may have implications for how compensation will be tied to actual versus plan performance—a practice common across many organizations.
+As changes to the strategic planning and financial planning and forecasting process are identified, it will be crucial for these changes to flow through to planning and executing incentive compensation as well.

-Building a resilient financial planning process
+Building a resilient financial planning and forecasting process

 To successfully deliver, finance organizations should challenge the existing mechanisms by which they are executing their planning and forecasting processes and developing associated scenarios.
-Targeted efforts using the short- and long-term strategies above can bolster planning capabilities across times of crisis, recovery, and business as usual and unlock the value that is uniquely attributable to financial forecasting and its ability to inform and strengthen strategic decision-making.
+Targeted efforts using these short- and long-term strategies can bolster planning capabilities across times of crisis, recovery, and business as usual and unlock the value that is uniquely attributable to financial forecasting and its ability to inform and strengthen strategic decision-making.